Post Kinds Plugin

 The Post Kinds plugin aims to simplify by a 'fill in the blanks' approach to post kinds within the WordPress post editor.
 It adds in the fields and settings, making it easier to create new posts.

-The latest version in development will also support displaying additional microformat properties stored as post metadata that may not have the added fields in the WordPress Post UI.
+The latest version supports displaying additional microformat properties stored as post metadata that may not have the added fields in the WordPress Post UI.

 The plugin creates a taxonomy called Kind, which consists of post kinds such as Reply, Repost, RSVP, Like, Favorite, and Bookmark.
 It then adds post metadata boxes to the WordPress post editor for a URL, a title, author, author photo, publisher, and citation/excerpt.
 This allows a post to act as a response to another post, quote, etc.

-The design of the plugin has gone through several revisions, but currently, the model for Post Kinds in terms of behavior is similar to the Post Formats feature of WordPress, except with an Indieweb focus.
+The design of the plugin has gone through several revisions, but currently, the model for Post Kinds in terms of behavior is based on the Post Formats feature of WordPress, except with an Indieweb focus.

 The post uses the Webmention Plugin to send webmentions to any URL it is responding to.

 The plugin automatically creates archive pages for the various post types which can be accessed by visiting http://www.example.com/kind/note (or by replacing "note" with the names of any of the other kinds.)